Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point: Locating the Critical Point through volume models guided by lattice QCD

-In Figs.~\ref{fig:Tc=161.2} we show results for this value of $T_c$.
+In Figs.~\ref{fig:Tc=159.5} we show results for this value of $T_c$, which is determined with the use of the (vh) set.
 In (i) we show the ratios $R_i$ for the different families.
-The intersection of the pion family with the volume correction factor determines the position of the critical point, which is located at $\mu_{B,cr} =$ 471 MeV.
+The intersection of the pion family with the volume correction factor determines the position of the critical point.
 In (ii) we show the corresponding solutions for the chiral masses for each family and in (iii) we present the densities in the HG and chiral phases for all families.